dilner1/Connect-4/README.md

     ![Player start](assets/Images/player_starts.png)
     ![Player turn](assets/Images/player_turn.png)

-- Clicking on canvas
+- Canvas
+    - Player places 'chip' on click but only when on a column with free space.
+The player must click on the actual space, the  player doesn't waste their turn if they click on any ramdom part of the screen
+    - The player chip will always go to the bottom space in the colum, no matter where you click
-    - Player go changes when clicking the table data 'chip', but not when clicking anywhere else on the screen
+    - Player go changes when clicking the table data 'chip'

 - Win and draw messages
     - On a win a message fires with the players name, the board colors stay for a few seconds before resetting so player can see the winning move
     - Messages use sweet alert as it is much nicer than a js alert message
 ![Win message](assets/Images/win_message.png)

+-

 ## Design Stage: